 Widgets are your online booking engines.
 Embedding the booking engines relies on iFrames that are added to your website's source code.
-To add a booking engine to your website you generate an embed code you then paste to your website.
+To add a booking engine to your website, you generate an embed code which you then paste on to your website.

 Below is an example of a Tours & Activities booking engine widget.

 The Tours and Activities booking process takes at most three steps for your customer, with the third step being optional.

 In the first step the customer selects the date and time for the activity.
 The widget for this step is called Activity time selector.

 Step 2 - Checkout

 The second step is the checkout step where the customer can choose a payment method for their purchase.

 In this step, you can collect payments from your customer.
 The process can be done by forwarding your customer to your payment provider's payment page to hand over the payment.
 You can also use a Server 2 Server setup, also known as a Payment gateway, to collect payments directly from within your checkout widget.

 The widget for this step is called Checkout.

 When your customer has successfully booked, you can redirect him to the redirect phase of your booking process.
 This step is optional, but if you want to use Google e-commerce tracking to collect information about your sales for Google Analytics, this step is essential.